xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/EnvironmentSetup/README.md

 ## Provision and configure Azure DSVM

-You will Azure Portal to provision Azure DSVM.
+You will use Azure Portal to provision Azure DSVM.

 1. Navigate and log in to Azure Portal